 Jade received her B.S. in chemistry from the University of South Dakota in May of 2017.
 As an undergraduate, Jade studied frustrated Lewis pair chemistry in Dr. James Hoefelmeyer's lab.
-She spent a year at the University of Montana; while there, she worked in Dr. Dong Wang's lab on a project in which she attempted to mimic the active site of the metalloenzyme methane monooxygenase.
-Jade joined the Arnold lab in fall 2017 and she is investigating low-valent tantalum complexes for potential applications in multi-electron, reductive transformations of strongly bonded, small-moleucle substrates, such as N2, CO, and CO2.
-Outside of the laboratory, Jade enjoys yoga, hiking, rock climbing, and mountain biking.
+Jade joined the Arnold lab in fall 2017 and she is investigating low-valent tantalum complexes for potential applications in multi-electron reductive transformations of strongly bonded, small molecule substrates, such as N2, CO, and CO2.
+Jade is also extraordinarily passionate about science education, both formal and informal, from K-12 to the graduate level.
+She is the recipient of numerous teaching awards, teaches hands-on chemistry lessons for second grade students through the BASIS program, and is a member of the BASIS steering committee, representing the College of Chemistry.
+Outside of the laboratory, Jade enjoys yoga, skiing on frozen and liquid water, knitting, and mountain biking.